Taxes

 Bylaw 20-18 was repealed on January 10, 2023 - Motion Number 2023-01-06

-Combined Assessment Notices are mailed out.
+Combined Assessment Notices have been mailed out.
 Please contact the Tax Department to ensure your Alberta Land Title address matches your mailing address.

 Tax Certificates